vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.14 `SequenceVm`

 `SequenceVm` is the shared interpreter for parsed sequences.
 Semantic dialects run through a global `(tick, stable track order)` scheduler with one program state and per-track runtimes.
 The VM handles command limits, loops, calls, returns, repeats, diagnostics, and event emission.
+Recurrence keys include command, call stack, and repeat-counter state; the command limit is only a contextual emergency guard.

 Legacy dialects still use track-major execution and optional prepasses.
 Those paths are adapters to remove as formats migrate.

 ### 21.15 `PerformanceModel`

 `PerformanceModel` is the neutral musical output from the VM.
-Its events keep source command and source annotation IDs, so output can be traced back to source bytes.
+Its events keep source command and source annotation IDs, so output can be traced back to source bytes. `StereoBalancePerformanceEvent` stores source-engine left/right gains without MIDI quantization.

 This model is the main bridge to future non-MIDI sequence outputs.

 ### 21.16 `SynthModel`

 `SynthModel` is the neutral instrument/sample layer.
-It represents instruments, regions, samples, envelopes, loops, tuning, generators, modulators, and decoded PCM.
+It represents instruments, regions, samples, envelopes, loops, tuning, generators, modulators, and decoded PCM. `resolveInstrumentAddress` provides the one export-address policy shared by MIDI, SF2, and DLS.

 It is designed for SF2/DLS/WAV export without making those formats leak into scanners.